 Cool as a cucumber

 Summer is in full swing, and I’m doing my best to expand my salad repertoire.
 I didn’t grow up eating raw vegetables, so salad greens feel strange to me.
-However, cucumber is one of the few vegetables that I do feel comfortable eating raw, and that’s in no small part due to the presence of recipes like the smashed cucumber salad in the Chinese culinary world.
+However, cucumber is one of the few vegetables that I do feel comfortable eating raw, and that’s because raw cucumbers exist in the Asian culinary world – check out Allrecpies’ smashed cucumber salad, or Chef’s Intuition’s Japanese cucumber salad.
 Which is great, because cucumbers are so refreshing in the summer heat!

 This cucumber salad is similar, except I also include wood ear mushrooms.
 These are a type of fungus that is usually sold dried, and when rehydrated they expand by a lot.
 They turn into large billowy crispy-yet-chewy clouds, which give them a lot of surface area and texture for not many calories (which may interest those of you who are dieting).